RoySegall/gizra.com/app/_posts/2016-10-19-restful-access-token.md

   1. Cookie - Validating the user cookie is not something new for us.
 We have been doing it for years, and it's one of the first techniques web developers acquire.
-But to validate the request we need to pass a CSRF token.
-This token helps to [make sure](http://bit.ly/2eErvMI) the form, was not a fraud.
-A good example for that could be a form that tweet on the behalf os us on Twitter.
+But, to validate the request we need to pass a CSRF token.
+This token helps [make sure](http://bit.ly/2eErvMI) the form was not a fraud.
+An example could be a form that tweets on the behalf of us on Twitter.
-  The existence if a valid CSRF in the request make sure an internet scam did not generate the form and uploaded to Twitter, a photo of a cat when you're a dog person.
+  The existence of a valid CSRF in the request would make sure an internet scam could not generate the form and upload to Twitter a photo of a cat, when you're a dog person.

   2. Access token - RESTful will generate an access token and bind it to the user.
-Unlike the cookie which needs a CSRF token to be valid by Restful, we get a "two for one" deal.
-The existence of the access token in the DB is verified and reference us to the user which being represented by that access token.
+Unlike the cookie which needs a CSRF token to be valid by Restful, we get a two-for-one deal.
+The existence of the access token in the DB is verified and references us to the user which is represented by that access token.

 <!-- more -->